prominence-eosc/docs/factories.md

 * **zip**: a set of jobs is created from multiple lists, where the i-th job contains the i-th element from each list
 * **repeat**: runs the same job multiple times

 In all cases a set of jobs is created by substituting a range of values into a template job.
-Substitutions can be made in the command to be executed or the values obtained using environment variables.
+Substitutions can be made in:
+* The command to be executed
+* Environment variables
+* Output filenames or directories

 If you want to carry out a parameter study using parameters generated externally, **zip** is the most appropriate factory type.

 When a workflow using job factory is submitted to PROMINENCE individual jobs will automatically be created.
 The job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.